The fouling in heat exchangers and the resulting cleaning efforts, is a common task in many companies.

 The fouling factor

 The fouling factor is an indication of how strongly a machine tends to foul.
-The number one fouling factor, is the character of the fluid itself.
-Further, the type of the exchanger and the resitance to the flow, the velocity and temperatur of the fluid.
+The fouling factor number one is the character of the liquid itself.
+This means that impurities dissolved or suspended in the fluid will form incrustations on the heat transfer surfaces.

 Fouling and incrustations impede the heat transfer or in other words the fouling impede the heating or cooling performance of the heat exchanger.
 The thicker and harder the deposits are, the less heat is transferred.